 Risks and side effects of a potassium test are the same as for any routine blood test.
-In some cases, your health care provider may have trouble entering a suitable vein.
+In some cases, your healthcare professional may have trouble entering a suitable vein.
 In rare instances, people report:

-Anytime the skin is broken, you also run a small risk of infection.
+Anytime the skin is broken, you also run a small risk for infection.